Pernambucan revolution: American support

 Antonio Gonçalves da Cruz, known as Cruz Cabugá, was nominated Diplomat in the United States and, together with Domingos Pires Ferreira, that served as a translator, left Recife on 6 April.
 They brought 60:000$000 to buy ammunition and hiring mercenaries.
 Cabugá was instructed as not to create fights against Correia da Serra, as he was well regarded in American soil.

 Cruz Cabugá reached Boston on 15 May, with journals such as Boston Daily Advertiser and Philadelphia Aurora praising his arrival.
 There, he bought ammunition and sent it to Pernambuco.
 Disappointed for not being able to talk with important political figures, Cabugá went to Philadelphia.
 On 4 June, the President sent Caesar Augustus Rodney, member of a commission for South American matters, and Willian Jones, President of the Federal Reserve, to Philadelphia to speak with Cabugá in private.
 The conversation happened on 6 June, where it was explained there was little the president could do for several reasons, including that the recognition of Pernambuco was an attribution of the American Congress.
 Cabugá, then, explained he wasn't looking for recognition of Pernambuco, as probably it would create hostilities with the United Kingdom.
-As a consequence of the meeting, bilateral agreements were made, where, even though the US didn't recognized Pernambuco, merchant ships using the revolt's flag were allowed to enter in the US, that the US wouldn't consent to a blockage of the Pernambucan ports, Pernambuco was allowed to buy American ammunition and Cabugá wouldn't be recognized as an emissary from Pernambuco due the US's involvement with European countries.
+As a consequence of the meeting, bilateral agreements were made, where, even though the US did not recognized Pernambuco, merchant ships using the revolt's flag were allowed to enter in the US, that the US would not consent to a blockage of the Pernambucan ports, Pernambuco was allowed to buy American ammunition and Cabugá would not be recognized as an emissary from Pernambuco due the US's involvement with European countries.